-With a key focus on how to prevent a crisis from playing out, the 2017 event will explore key planning processes and vital communication tools to ensure delegates can put their learning into action.
+With a key focus on how to prevent a crisis from playing out, the 2017 event explored key planning processes and vital communication tools to ensure that delegates could put their learning into action.

 - Terrorism Overseas ( TUI UK & Ireland )